-Pursuant to the requirements of the Securities Act of 1933, Warner Music Group Corp. has duly caused this amendment to the registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of New York, state of New York, on April 7, 2005.
+Pursuant to the requirements of the Securities Act of 1933, Warner Music Group Corp. has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of New York, state of New York, on March 11, 2005.